 The main eligibility requirements are:

-- You live in a home that was bought or built by SNG on or before 1 April 1997 and the property received specific grant funding.
+- You live in a home that was bought or built by SNG after 1 April 1997 and the property received specific grant funding.

 - You have been a public sector resident for over 3 years.